Abe approved decision not to reveal Japanese pair were alive in North Korea, sources say | The Japan Times

-After receiving word in 2014 that two Japanese men who had disappeared in the late 1970s were alive and living in North Korea, the Japanese government decided not to release the information due to fears that the public would react negatively, sources with knowledge of the matter said Thursday.
+After receiving word in 2014 that two Japanese men who had disappeared in the late 1970s were alive and living in North Korea, Japan’s government decided not to release the information due to fears that the public would react negatively, sources with knowledge of the matter said Thursday.

 North Korea is said to have told Japan that both men were married and had fathered children since arriving in the country, and that they had no intention of returning.